cs4372/ios-study-guide/interview-prep/interview-questions.md

 ## Swift
 - Questions about the Swift language itself.

+#### Features of Swift
+- `Statically-typed language` -> The variable's type is determined during compile time.
+This helps catch type-related errors early in the development process, ensuring more reliable code.
+- `Object-oriented programming language` -> Supports the concept of classes and objects.
+- `Encourages protocol-oriented programming language` - Promotes code reuse and composition through protocols for building extensible code.
+- `Automatic Reference Counting (ARC)` -> To manage memory automatically and get rid of them when they are no longer in use.
+- `Supports Closures` -> To make it easier to write and user high-order functions
+- `Optionals` - Allows developers to handle the absence of a value in a safe manner.
+This prevents unexpected crashes due to nil values and promotes better error handling.

 #### Define Access Control
 - Restricts access to parts of your code such as classes, methods, properties from the code in other source files and modules.
 - Helps encapsulate your code and hides the implementation details of your code.